pypsa-meets-earth/pypsa-earth/doc/project_structure_and_credits.rst

 Project structure and credits
 ##########################################

-PyPSA meets Earth is an open source initiative.
+The PyPSA-Earth model is maintained by the members of the PyPSA meets Earth initiative.
-We implemented a project structure to enhance collaboration and give people responsibilities.
+We implemented in the initiative a project structure to enhance collaboration and give people responsibilities.
-Therefore, the structure is not here to dictate, it is rather a structure that let people organise and think in different angles about the project.
+Therefore, the structure is not here to dictate, it is rather a structure that let people organise and think from different angles about the project.

 We all have the same goal.
 We want to create a long-term maintained, supported and steadily improving energy system model that is useful for industry and research.
 Every person helping towards achieving this goal is listed in the credits.